KholoudShaarawii/MiniLombok/README.md

 During Maven compilation, the custom annotation processor:

-1. Detects classes annotated with `@Accessor` or `@Mutator`.
+1. Detects elements annotated with `@Accessor` or `@Mutator`.
-2. Reads the annotated class and its fields using the Java Annotation Processing API.
+2. Processes annotated classes and inspects their fields.
-3. Accesses the `javac` compiler AST.
+3. Retrieves the corresponding `javac` AST class node.
-4. Creates getter or setter method nodes using `TreeMaker`.
+4. Constructs getter or setter method nodes using `TreeMaker`.
-5. Adds the generated methods to the class AST before bytecode generation.
+5. Injects the generated methods into the compiled class representation.

 The processor modifies the class during compilation and does not create additional `.java` source files.